HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/03-run_using_binaries/03-run-boot-node.md

 ## Prepare and Run

-For running a boot node (refer to [this page](../01-preliminaries.md#node-types.md) for node types) the specific command-line arguments you'd want to set are the following:
+To run a boot node (refer to [this page](../01-preliminaries.md#node-types.md) for node types) the specific command-line arguments you should set are the following:

 | Name          | Description                                                                                                                                                                                                 | Value                                                                           |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |